Senior Honors Essay and Thesis

 Students are encouraged to revise the essay or thesis based on the comments of their core faculty readers and submit the revised copy to be considered for the Giller-Sagan Prize at the end of the spring term.
 Both essays and theses require a defense.
 Two WMGS core faculty, or one core and one affiliate, must sign off on the completed essay or thesis.
 Students must receive a “C” or higher on their senior thesis for credit towards the major.

-Who should pursue Honors in Women’s and Gender Studies?The senior honors track is for the student particularly motivated to work in depth on a specific topic.
+Who should pursue Honors in Women’s, Gender, and Sexuality Studies?The senior honors track is for the student particularly motivated to work in depth on a specific topic.
 The student must be highly disciplined, motivated, organized, and self-directed: keep in mind that most students do not write theses.
 We encourage rising seniors who are majoring in women’s and gender studies and have a GPA of 3.5 or better in women’s and gender studies courses to consider an honors degree.
 Students with a GPA below 3.5 should consult their adviser and the WGS chair to determine whether undertaking an honors essay or thesis is advisable.

 Eligible students must, on their own initiative, conceive of a research project and seek out a WGS faculty member who agrees to advise the project.
 For theses, ideally this process begins by the end of the junior year or during the summer before the senior year.
 A student may contact the Undergraduate Advising Head (UAH) for help in selecting and approaching a possible faculty adviser.
 Thesis students must register for WMGS 99a in the fall, and WMGS 99b in the spring.
 Essay students can register either for WMGS 99a in the fall, or WMGS 99b in the spring, depending on when they wish to write their essay.